 I began working with this student when she was preparing for her GCSEs and we are continuing throughout her A-levels.
 She is very anxious about her studies and feels that she is not good enough despite producing nine A grades and two B grades last year.
 I work to build her confidence by showing her that she can understand the topics and developing her use of equations until it becomes second nature.
 I stay in close contact with her parents about her mental health and have also offered advise to the school about her access arrangements for exams.
 I taught her mum how to make a weighted lap pad which she is now able to take into school for her exams.

-In Maths, I worked through lots of examples of each type of question with him, drawing and writing out the steps, and then formulating a step by step process for each type of question which he wrote on his flashcards.
-He found audio descriptions useful so we made voice recordings describing the tricky solutions so that he could listen to them, and then try practise questions.
+In Maths, I worked through lots of examples of each type of question with him, drawing and writing out the steps and then formulating a step-by-step process for each type of question which he wrote on his flashcards.
+He found audio descriptions useful, so we made voice recordings describing the tricky solutions so he could listen to them and then try practice questions.

 Hobbies and Interests

-I enjoy reading a mixture of fiction and non-fiction books and easily read one book a week.
-My favourite author is Terry Pratchett, and he is always my first recommendation to anyone.
+I enjoy reading fiction and non-fiction books and my favourite author is Terry Pratchett, and he is always my first recommendation to anyone.
+I tend to read three or four books at a time and usually will have one academic fiction and one autobiographical on the go at once.

-In June 2017 Sizzle the sausage dog came into my life.
-She is keen to tutor and helps to settle some nervous students if they are feeling a little overwhelmed.
+I have three sausage dogs, Sizzle, Bernie and Neava, who keep me busy!
+Sizzle is keen to tutor and helps to settle some nervous students if they are feeling a little overwhelmed.
 We enjoy walks at our local country park and at the beach.

 “Lyndsay was very good at explaining the concepts clearly and making sure that my son had understood what she had explained.
-Lyndsay was extremely flexible and happy to cover three subjects. “ – Year 9 Science
+Lyndsay was extremely flexible and happy to cover three subjects.”